If you are wondering how to use Semrush to grow your blog, this article is for you.

 How to analyze your competitors using Semrush

-Head over to Semrush and enter your competitor website’s root domain URL. (or subdomain URL.)
+Head over to Semrush and enter your competitor’s website’s root domain URL. (or subdomain URL.)

 Under the page’s tab, you can find the top pages based on organic traffic received.

 In fact, it’s a science, as you see.
-Writing articles without knowing what your audience want won’t give you results.
-As well as using keywords that might not target is also not useful in the aspect of your business goals.
+Writing articles without knowing what your audience wants won’t give you results.
+As well as using keywords that might not target is also not helpful in the aspect of your business goals.

 For more details on how to find competitors’ keywords, check out this competitor keyword research guide.

 When you first get it, it’s fast.
 Really fast.